San Gregorio Maggiore travel guide

 For those who prefer quieter visits, weekdays in the shoulder months of May and October are particularly recommended.
 Early mornings or late afternoons are also excellent times to visit, as the soft lighting enhances the architectural beauty of San Gregorio Maggiore.
 By planning your visit during these favorable times, you can fully appreciate the historical and aesthetic significance of this remarkable church.

 San Gregorio Maggiore is conveniently accessible by various transportation options in Spoleto, Italy.
-If you're flying in, San Francesco d Assisi Airport is approximately 27.2 miles (43.8 km) away from Spoleto.
+If you're flying in, San Francesco d Assisi Airport is approximately 27.2 miles (43.8 km) away from the town center.
 From there, you can easily reach San Gregorio Maggiore by taxi or shuttle.

-For those already in Spoleto, buses, taxis, and walking are viable options to reach San Gregorio Maggiore, which is located 0.3 miles (0.5 km) from the city center.
-You can also rent a car and drive to San Gregorio Maggiore, providing flexibility to explore at your leisure.
+For those already in Spoleto, buses, taxis, and walking are viable options to reach San Gregorio Maggiore, which is located 0.4 miles (0.7 km) from the city center.
 Its exact address is Piazza Giuseppe Garibaldi, 34, 06049 Spoleto PG, Italy.

 With your transportation plans sorted, get ready for an unforgettable experience at San Gregorio Maggiore!